lauslim12/Satella/README.md

 # Modified line in the main.sh file.
 python3 main.py --year 2020 -s FALL

+# This works as well (chaining multiple arguments).
+python3 main.py --year 2021 --season WINTER --disable-gender-filter

 # An another alternative is to search for characters from an anime based on its media ID.
 python3 main.py --id 113813     # We are searching for characters from Kanojo, Okarishimasu.

+# Alternatives for the optional parametrs.
+python3 main.py --clean         # Cleans the CSV file with the exception of the header. python3 main.py --year 2019     # Get an anime from 2019.
+python3 main.py --season SUMMER # Get an anime from the summer season. python3 main.py --disable-male-filter # Disable male filter flag.
 ```

 * Do not forget to check the `PYTHON_VENV` variable.
 Is it the same as your Python Virtual Environment that you created beforehand?
 If no, change it to your virtual environment.